Our Work in Story CountY

 Service Projects Some of he Outdoor Alliance's service projects include planting bushes and trees at Dakins Lake, seed collecting at Hickory Grove Park, invasive species management, tire and trash collecting.

 Sometimes this trash is in our waterways.
 The Outdoor Alliance provides support for volunteers cleaning up a section of a creek, river or access area.
-The next cleanup is expected to be scheduled in the fall with our partner Prairie Rivers of Iowa.
-More details will be posted later on their website along with the registration link.
 Expect to be tired, wet and dirty and to feel good about what you have helped to do.
 Waterway cleanup partners have included the city of Ames, Prairie Rivers of Iowa, the local Skunk River Paddlers and Story County Conservation.
+Photos and a brief summary by Dan Haug at Prairie Rivers of Iowa of the fall 2021 cleanup are included at Ioway Cleanup.

 Reconnecting the River Though it looks different with all of the large rocks, the dam in Ames's North River Valley Park continues to recharge the aquifer.
 Ames relies on this aquifer for its water supply.
 The rocks breaks the dangerous downstream currents of the originally designed dam.
 The rocks reconnect the upper section of the river to the lower section supporting wildlife and enhances recreation.
 Read more at Reconnecting the South Skunk River.